thschleicher/weblogic-buildpack/docs/container-wls.md

 TIP: Use 'cf push' to ensure your env variable changes take effect
 ```

-## Configuration and Extension

-The buildpack supports configuration and extension through the use of Git repository forking.
-The easiest way to accomplish this is to use [GitHub's forking functionality][] to create a copy of this repository.
-Make the required configuration and extension changes in the copy of the repository.
-Then specify the URL of the new repository when pushing Cloud Foundry applications.
-If the modifications are generally applicable to the Cloud Foundry community, please submit a [pull request][] with the changes.

-To learn how to configure various properties of the buildpack, follow the "Configuration" links below.
-More information on extending the buildpack is available [here](docs/extending.md).

 ## Potential Issues

 * Oracle WebLogic 12c (v12.1.2) Development release bits containing purely WebLogic Server packaged as a zip file (under 200 MB ) can be used with just the JRE.
 However, full installs (over 800MB of WebLogic Server bundled with or without other products bits) in form of Jar file would require full JDK and not just JRE.
 The buildpack would fail during the install of the WebLogic install binaries if just used against JRE.
 This will also affect the size of the droplet, pushing it beyond 1GB in size.
 Ensure corresponding increase in the client_max_body_size settings in the cf deployment manifest.